shanistic/shanistic/Readme.md

 <a href="https://github.com/shanistic"><img src="https://readme-typing-svg.herokuapp.com?lines=Reactjs+Developer;Front+End+Developer&center=true&width=500&height=50"></a>
   </p>

-### 👨‍💻 Skill Trainer at House of Professionals
+### 👨‍💻Training at House of Professionals
 <!-- - 🌱 Expanding knowledge in WEB 3.0. -->
 - 👯 I’m looking to collaborate with other content creators and developers.
-- 📢 Passionate about teaching and inspiring students; taught over 100.
-- 🥅 2023-24Goals: Contribute more to Open Source projects and execute innovative ideas.
+- 🥅 2023-24Goals: Contribute to Open Source projects and execute innovative ideas.
 - 💎 Let's connect if you're a tech enthusiast!